knipknap/grpc-server-go/README.md

 ## Introduction

 This Dockerfile implements a base type for micromodels used in the Spiff backend.
+The container will run a grpc server on port 8181.

 ### What is a Spiff MicroModel?